ashtonpaul/rest-api-guidelines/RESTAPI.md

    - Use the detail pattern for the parent resource followed by the child resource
     > GET /employees/1/departments/
     > GET /employees/1/departments/4
-1. Use standard HTTP status codes (e.g. 200 – OK, 400 – Bad Request)
+1. Do not include trailing foward slashes in the URI.
+Adds no semantic value and may cause confusion
 1. Map your exceptions in an error payload.
 Each error payload should include a message/reason for the error.
 If applicable an error code and/or link to more information.
+Errors should include all information the client needs to move forward from the error.
 1. Use HTTP headers for Content Negotiation (serialization formats)
    - Content-Type defines the request format.
    - Accept defines a list of acceptable response formats.
+1. Default Content-Type should be json
 1. Allow HTTP Method Overrides.
 Some proxies do not support arbitrary HTTP methods or newer HTTP methods.
 1. Provide filtering, sorting, field selection and paging for collections
 1. Limit which fields are returned by the API